dnllvrvz/dnllvrvz.github.io/about.md

 ---

-For more "about me", please check my [CV](https://dnllvrvz.github.io/complexvitae/).
+For more "about me", please check my [CV](https://dnllvrvz.github.io/complexvitae/), or get in touch for a chat :)